cairo-book/cairo-book/src/ch14-01-contract-storage.md

 To declare a mapping, use the `LegacyMap` type enclosed in angle brackets `<>`, specifying the key and value types.

+Please note: In the following lines, we will use the new mapings type `Map` over the old mappings type `LegacyMap` that is depreceated.

+Map is a new and more flexible type for maintaining mappings in a contract storage.
+With Map<K,V> we can:
+- Have nested Maps (rather than having a tuple type key with LegacyMap)
+- Have Map as a member of a struct (we will dive into this in the following storage_node section) Note that the storage layout of Map<K, V> is identical to that LegacyMap<K,V>, hence you can safely migrate to the new type.

 You can also create more complex mappings with multiple keys.
 You can find in Listing {{#ref storage-mapping}} the popular `allowances` storage variable of the ERC20 Standard which maps an `owner` and an allowed `spender` to their `allowance` amount using multiple keys passed inside a tuple:

 ```rust,noplayground